smartcloud-solutions/sdc-bootstrap/README.md

 # sdc-bootstrap

- sdc-bootstrap is a repository which populates /opt/custom after intial install.
+ sdc-bootstrap is a repository which populates /opt/custom after intial install with useful startup scripts and automatically enabled service manifest files.

- This can be useful for your own custom SMF configurations or anything that you deem to be a standard requirement for your installation.
+ This can be useful for your own custom SMF configurations or anything that you deem should be a standard boot-time requirement for your headnode installation.

- /opt/custom/share/svc currently has two bash scripts. deploy.sh and bootstrap.sh
+ `/opt/custom/share/svc` currently has two bash scripts:

+ `deploy.sh` and `bootstrap.sh`.

+## Rationale

  I decided to start this repo as a place to save my custom startup changes to read-only configuration files after boot.
-In this initial commit it is used for primarily updating /etc/ipf/ipf.conf, /etc/ssh/{ssh_config,sshd_config}.
+In this initial commit, it is used primarily for updating `/etc/ipf/ipf.conf`,`/etc/ssh/{ssh_config,sshd_config}`.

+### network/ipfilter

  The /etc/ipf/ipf.conf is a basic ipf.conf to block traffic on the external nic tag.
 However, it does allow port 2222 from any host.

+### ssh client environment
  /etc/ssh/ssh_config removes a number of annoying aspects of managing hundreds or thousands of compute nodes which generate new host keys on each boot.
 It sets the known_hosts file to /dev/null, disables strict host key checking, and